In this tutorial, we will describe how to copy a formula in excel.

 Step-2: Set a formula in cell C2

-Step-3: Position the cursor to the lower right corner of the cell C2, wait until it turns into a thick black cross. which is called the Fill handle.
+Step-3: Position the cursor to the lower right corner of the cell C2, wait until it turns into thick black cross. which is called the Fill handle.

 - Hold and drag the fill handle down the column over the cells where you want to copy the formula.
 Drag C2 to C5, outlined below: